darikoneil/PPVD/README.md

 ### Parametrized Parsing and Validation Decorators

-A collection parametrized parsing and validation decorators for python metaprogramming
+A collection parametrized parsing and validation decorators for python metaprogramming.
+Self-contained to avoid dependency clashing.